-St Jude's Church of England (Voluntary Controlled) Primary School is a two-form entry primary school with just over 400 pupils aged 4-11.
+St Jude's Church of England (Voluntary Controlled) Primary School

+St Jude's Church has a warm and active relationship with St Jude's Primary School, which is located in Old Portsmouth, about 15 minutes' walk from the church.
+St Jude's is a two-form entry primary school with just over 400 pupils aged 4-11.
 Our Church provides a Foundation governor for the School and the Reception class always includes a high proportion of St Jude's Church Nursery children.